Welcome to Mark's Workshop

 For mature programmers only!

-of embedded, real-time software.
-Ada is an ANSI standard language designed
+requirements of embedded, real-time software.
+Ada is an ANSI

 Ada Language & Usage